viniciuschan/transactions-api/README.md

 ]
 ```

-## How to consult total flow per user
+## How to consult total flow amount per user

 Method: GET